 The letter will explain to a person (particularly a hiring manager) why you are interested in their job or internship.
-This document has the untapped potential to "wow" someone before even meeting them.
-Below we describe the construction of letters in email and paper formats.
+This document has the untapped potential to "wow" someone before you even meet them.
+Below we describe the construction of letters in both email and paper formats.

 Writing an Email Cover Letter

 - Salutation: This is the first line of the email.
 Greet them by addressing the employer by name.
 If the name is unknown, address the company or organization followed by a comma or a colon.
 A colon is typically more formal, use your preference to determine which to include.

-*Quick Tip: Steer clear of "To whom it may concern" unless absolutely necessary, which it shouldn't be.
-Make the effort and get the person's name.
+*Quick Tip: Steer clear of "To whom it may concern" unless it is absolutely necessary, which it shouldn't be.
+Make an effort and get the person's name.

 - First Paragraph: Keep it short, at most compose a few sentences.
-You only need to describe what position you are applying for and how you found the company.
+You only need to describe the position for which you are applying and how you found the company.
 You will want to use action verbs within each paragraph to "pump up" your writing.

 - Body Paragraphs: Include one or two paragraphs that answer questions employers may have.
 Explain your qualifications, experience, and why you are interested in gaining this opportunity.
 Make yourself sound great here.

 - Conclusion: Briefly remind the reader the reason you are perfect for this job.
 You should also include your contact information and mention your availability to follow up and continue the hiring process.

 Always thank the person to whom you are writing and never forget your manners!

 End with a proper closing statement (Sincerely.)

-- Heading: At the top of the page should be a formatted header including your contact information.
-Use a 16pt font for the heading.
+- Heading: At the top of the page there should be a formatted header including your contact information.
+Use a 12pt font for the heading.
 Leave a space between the body of the letter and the heading.

 - Date: Enter today's date, at this point, the text should be justified to the left.